YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/Canvas.md

   ![](./img/UI_CanvasWorldSpaceInspector.png)

+#### Order property
+Eg: Sorting order, Order in Layer.
+Determine the sorting for rendering the canvas

 ### Canvas Scaler component
 The **Canvas Scaler component** is used for controlling the overall scale and pixel density of UI elements in the Canvas.
 This **scaling affects everything under the Canvas**, including font sizes and image borders.